Silver medalists of the Olympic Games 1936. Media "Sport-Express Internet" founder of JSC "Sport-Express" editor-in-chief Maximov M

 Winner overall standings— Norway

-The three main characters of the Games according to "SE"
+Three main characters of the Games according to SE

 Ivar Ballangrud (Norway),